-August Alsina Breaks Silence On Jada’s Red Table Talk, Drops “Entanglements” Track With Rick Ross [Audio]
+Entangled August Alsina Breaks Silence On Jada’s Red Table Talk ‘It Was Exactly That–Complicated’

 “People looked at me as this problematic guy who was super reckless like I’m pushing up on someone’s wife.
 I didn’t really like that.
 I didn’t like the sound of that, especially when it wasn’t the truth,” Alsina said.
 “That’s really the only reason I felt the need to speak my truth.
 A lot of those people in partnerships came back around and apologized like, ‘Oh, I’m sorry, my bad.
 I really didn’t know.'”

-and said he still considers the Smith “family.”
+and said he still considers the Smiths “family.”

 “They’re beautiful people.
 They’re beautiful spirits.
 They really are.
 After my sister died (of cancer in 2018), I decided to do something different and kind of untangle myself from what I had been tangled up in for so long, because it kept me out of alignment with my true self, so to speak.”